Get

 Does Pet Insurance Cover Microchipping?

-Some pet insurance companies may offer coverage for microchipping, but it is not a benefit that’s always included.
-You may need to opt for additional coverage, such as a Wellness Care plan to receive coverage for this type of procedure.
-At the time of writing, we could not find any pet insurance companies in Canada that openly provide insurance for microchipping in their policies.
+Some pet insurance companies offer coverage for microchipping, but it is not a benefit that’s always included.
+You may need to purchase additional coverage, such as a Wellness Care plan to receive coverage for this type of procedure.
+At the time of writing, we could not find any pet insurance companies in Canada that cover microchipping in their policies.
 However, many insurance providers offer lost and found coverage to help fund advertisements to find a lost or stolen pet.

 How Often Do I Need to Get My Pet’s Microchip Replaced?

-You may be told that your pet’s microchip doesn’t work or that it is not scannable.
+You may be told that your pet’s microchip doesn’t work or is not scannable.
 This may be due to a vet or animal shelter using a scanner that cannot read your pet’s microchip frequency.
-The good news is that universal scanners have recently been introduced that can read all frequencies.
+The good news is that universal scanners have recently been introduced to read all frequencies.
 However, there may be a transitionary period as shelters and clinics begin to adopt these new universal scanners.

 Dog Microchip